nathanzyx/CodeByte/README.md

 ### Testing

-Running `make test` in the terminal will execute the necessary tests to verify the program's functionality and usability.
+Running `make test` in the terminal will execute the necessary tests to verify the program's functionality and usability:
+    ```bash
+    make test
+    ```bash

 ### Usage